 Ever wanted to try a day out on the slopes?
 There’s nothing better than carving a path through fresh snow down the mountain on a pair of skis or a snowboard.
 And if you want to give it a go, Snozone is the only place in Yorkshire that creates real snow for you to practice on.
-All year round, you can find perfect snow conditions under one roof.
-It’s your one stop skiing and snowboarding shop, with an adult two-hour session on the slopes costing £35.99 Monday to Friday and £49.99 at weekends.
+You can find perfect snow conditions all year round under a roof.
+It’s your one stop skiing and snowboarding shop, with an adult one-hour session on the slopes costing £26.99 Monday to Friday and £36.99 at weekends.

 Snozone Xscape Castleford, Colorado Way, Glasshoughton, Castleford, West Yorkshire, WF10 4TA.